rspott/zippyapi/.github/ISSUE_TEMPLATE.md

 > Please provide us with the following information:
 > ---------------------------------------------------------------

+name: Tracking issue
+about: Use this template for tracking new features.
+title: "[DATE]: [FEATURE NAME]"
+labels: tracking issue, needs triage
+assignees: apsangishrikant

 ### This issue is for a: (mark with an `x`)
 ```
 - [ ] bug report -> please search issues before submitting